GDSL-UL/soft_install/docs/04-otherwin.md

 To complete this installation route successfully, you will need the following:

 - A good internet connection
-- The `gds_py.yml` file that you can download on [this link](https://github.com/darribas/gds_env/raw/7a6a2b3b47d6faa96e854e35dfcf8672e34b6db4/gds_py/gds_py.yml).
-Right click and "Save Link As" to download it to your computer, as illustrated in the blue box below.
 - The `jl_setup.bat` file that you can download on [this link](jl_setup.bat).
 Right click and "Save Link As" to download it to your computer, as illustrated in the blue box below.

 <div class="alert alert-info" style="font-size:120%">